 This course focuses on caring for clients and families who are experiencing critical and complex health problems that may be life-threatening.
 Students use critical thinking skills in the planning and delivery of health care needs to acutely ill adults and their families.
 Students are given the opportunity to demonstrate competence as provider/designer/coordinator/manager of care roles in critical care settings.
-Prerequisites: Minimum grade of C in NURS 370, 402, 403 and 450.
+Prerequisites: Minimum grade of C in NURS 370: Nursing Care of Adults II, NURS 402: Leadership in Nursing Practice, NURS 403:Holistic Family/Community Nursing Practice, and NURS 450: Pediatric Nursing.